-The company’s first partnership is with nonprofit Best Buddies Texas, whose mission is to promote inclusivity by fostering one-on-one relationships between people with and without IDD.
-Simmons and his team created a limited-edition Best Buddies sock in support of the nonprofit’s local Friendship Walk in Frisco on April 7. $5 from each purchase of the colorful, balloon-filled socks, designed by a Best Buddies Ambassador named Alex from Wylie, Texas, will be donated to the BBTX chapter of your choice.
+The company’s first partnership is with the nonprofit Best Buddies Texas, whose mission is to promote inclusivity by fostering one-on-one relationships between people with and without IDD.
+Simmons and his team created a limited-edition Best Buddies sock in support of the nonprofit’s local Friendship Walk in Frisco on April 7.
+Five dollars from each purchase of the colorful, balloon-filled socks, designed by a Best Buddies Ambassador named Alex from Wylie, Texas, will be donated to the BBTX chapter of your choice.
 “Our ultimate goal is to donate $100,000.”

 A collaboration with Dallas-based charity The Birthday Party Project is also potentially in the works as the brand continues to grow.
 “The opportunity to use DeadSoxy to do some good in the world was right up at the top of my reasons for starting this company,” says Simmons.